-We spoke to recent BSU graduate Lois Brewer about her photography, which is also featured in the latest print edition of milk.
+We spoke to BSU graduate Lois Brewer about her photography, as seen in the latest print edition of milk.
 She now works as a magazine designer, but still takes photos professionally.
 We asked Lois to share some of her favourite images, as well as her top tips for getting started with the camera

 “I got into photography because of my grandad.
 He owned a professional camera, so I used to experiment with it and take photos of my grandma’s garden.
 When I was 13, I decided to buy my own – at that age, it was the most expensive thing I owned!
 Some of the first photos I was proud of were my portraits, as this is what I used to do a lot of.
 I would experiment with coloured light and shadows to create interesting images.”